On fusion procedure for the two-parameter quantum algebra in type A: Two-parameter quantum group and R-matrix

-If $m=1$ the subspace $M_{\chi}$ becomes a weight subspace associated with the homomorphism $\chi$.
-Since $U^0$ is commutative, it is easy to see that any finite dimensional $U_{r,s}$-module $M$ can be decomposed into generalized weight subspaces:
+If $m=1$, the subspace $M_{\chi}$ becomes a weight subspace associated with the homomorphism $\chi$.
+Since $U^0$ is commutative, it is easy to see that any finite dimensional $U_{r,s}$-module $M$ can be decomposed into a sum of generalized weight subspaces: